santiment/academy/src/docs/metrics/xrpl-metrics/index.md

 The [XRP Ledger (XRPL)](https://xrpl.org/) is a decentralized, public blockchain led by a global developer community.

-Santiment provide key metrics about the XRPL Chain which are listed below:
+Santiment provides key metrics about the XRPL Chain which are listed below:

 ### Holder Metrics